De Montfort University

 - Financial advice

 De Montfort University offers a £1,000 per year bursary to care leaver students.
 This will be awarded when you have ticked the UCAS box, or made yourself known to the transitions team once you have enrolled.
+This bursary can also be claimed when the student progresses to postgraduate study.

 Additionally, we currently offer a £1,000 graduation bursary, and occasionally have donations from external organisations.